 Tyska Brinken (German Slope) connects the German Church with Västerlånggatan, an often crowded shopping street with plenty of souvenir shops.
 Today it is one of the main streets in Gamla Stan but in the Middle Ages, it was a lakeside path just outside the city wall.

 Parallel with Västerlånggatan runs Prästgatan, which ran just inside the city walls.
 The cobblestoned alley with pastel colored buildings is one of the most beautiful streets in the city.
-In the wall of one of the houses, at the corner of Kårkbrinken, you can see a runestone, which is believed to be some 1000 years old.
+In the wall of one of the houses, at the corner of Kårkbrinken, you can see a runestone, which is believed to be some one thousand years old.

 Mårten Trotzigs Grand